-Case Management/Specialist Early Intervention Local Support Referral Attendance & Engagement Faculty/Department Student Support Team Monitoring Support triggered: Referral Case management Qwickly Attendance Monitoring approach commences to The support needed will depend To Student System should be used encourage student to stay on the individual circumstance upport Team consistently by all areas. and to ensure all options to f a student still (SST) though remain have been explore ingage 2 Serve Data can then be reviewed/ after SST & Informal contact SST to facilitate referrals to oooking systen other specialist services (so Personal tutor support (links making in the Tableau students are not being sen to revised Personal Tutor aculty Suppor Necessary away to make multiple Seen as appointments alone) beneficia E.g. Counselling and It is advised that support in the If a student Wellbeing, Money Advice, first instance should be informa indicates Learning Services (Study and personalised so process they may Skills), Academic Registry assignments, EMCs etc does not feel overly formal/ (interruption,intercalation,re peat year etc) want to withdraw a ecified Faculty or Departme this point leads to implement a process DPM/PSM process ighlighting which students need to be contacted weekly or bi-Crucial that there is still a specified SST link taking built supportive learner ownership of the student ever when a more specialist referra All options to remain on course is made Double hould be explored within this Lock phase e.g. All options to remain on course (or, as a last resort, external transfer) explored during this seeking expert guidance from Academic Registry at this point on interruption, Important There still should intercalation, repeat year be a specific Department/Facult Exploring internal transfer link even when referral to SST appens.
-This is so Note - If the case is SST & Faculty/ complex and needs a Department can referral straight to Student retain joint Support (Phase 3) then it is possible to make a direct ownership/have dialogue referral at this stage E.g. Census Points ttendance & Engagemen Monitoring If a student begins to engage lead on this and implement a students need to be tracked f at any point during this censu contacted as part of the censu process a student decides to lf a student does not engage a engage then they could be re any point during tracking then outed into the Department or ormal Academic Registry led ensus process would resume
+Case Management/Specialist Early Intervention Local Support Referral Attendance & Engagement Faculty/Department Student Support Team Monitoring Support triggered: Referral Case management Qwickly Attendance Monitoring The support needed will depend To Student encourage student to stay upport Team consistently by all areas. and to ensure all options to f a student stil SST) though remain have been explored ngage 2 Serve Data can then be reviewed/ SST to facilitate referrals to Informal contact oooking systen other specialist services (so students are not being sen to revised Personal Tutor Necessary Attendance & Engagement away to make multiple Seen as appointments alone) E.g. Counselling and It is advised that support in the If a studen Other proxies should also be Wellbeing, Money Advice first instance should be informa indicates Learning Services (Study and personalised so process they may assignments, EMCs etc Skills), Academic Registry does not feel overly formal/ want to (interruption,intercalation,re withdraw a ecified Faculty or Departm peat year etc) this point instigated if required (with in Crucial that there is still a specified SST link taking built supportive learner ownership of the student ever when a more specialist refern All options to remain on course is made Double should be explored within this Lock phase e.g. All options to remain on course (or, as a last resort, external If needed/beneficial transfer) explored during this Important from Academic Registry at this point on interruption.
+There still should intercalation, repeat year be a specific Department/Facult Exploring internal transfer link even when referral to SST appens.
+This is s Note - If the case is SST & Faculty/ Department can retain joint Support (Phase 3) then it is possible to make a direct ownership/have dialogue referral at this stage E.g. Census Points ttendance & Engagemen Monitoring If a student begins to engage lead on this and implement a students need to be tracked: f at any point during this censu contacted as part of the censu process a student decides to lf a student does not engage a engage then they could be re any point during tracking then iormal Academic Registry led ensus process would resume outed into the Department or